Perla Suez: Awards

-In 2015 she won the Sor Juana Inés de la Cruz Priz (Premio Sor Juana Inés de la Cruz) for her book, El país del diablo.
+In 2015 she won the Sor Juana Inés de la Cruz Prize (Premio Sor Juana Inés de la Cruz) for her book, El país del diablo.
 As part of the award, the book will be translated into English for publication.

 In 1993 she received a Special Mention by the Argentinean Commission of Israeli Women for the story 'Aaron y la Cabra and in 1997 her body of work was given an Honorable Mention for the World Prize for Children's Literature José Martí.

-In 2001, Letargo was a finalis for the Rómulo Gallegos Prize.
+In 2001, Letargo was a finalist for the Rómulo Gallegos Prize.

 In 2005, her novel Complot was a finalist for the Grinzane Cavour Foundation's International Award, and in 2008, The Entre Ríos Trilogy won the Grinzane Cavour-Montevideo International Award First Prize.

 Two of her books have been selected by the International Youth Library as 'White Ravens', noteworthy books for children, Memorias de Vladimir in 1992 and El árbol de los flecos in 1996.

 Suez was awarded a Guggenheim Fellowship in the field fiction (for Latin America & Caribbean) in 2007.

 In 2020, her novel El país del diablo won the Rómulo Gallegos International Novel Prize.